Louan-M/3D-house-Project/README.md

 ## About the Repository

 This project consists of building a 3D model of a house based on an address located in the Flemish region of Belgium.
 The data used are [Lidar](https://fr.wikipedia.org/wiki/Lidar) data.
-The Flemish Region has been divided into 43 parts, each encoded into a raster geotiff file (.tif), in two types: DSM and DTM.
+The Flemish Region has been divided into 43 parts, each encoded into a raster geotiff file (.tif), in two formats: DSM and DTM.

 ### Canopy Height Model